MonsieurCactus/d3js-haskell/test/note-01.md

     	return cs

 This got rather complicated.
 At least we have all the parts.
 Maybe I would like to try an even simpler example.
+This was supposed to be question on StackOverflow -- I don't have much of a question except what is this?????